-- A benchmark against which to target change effects relative to specific desired performance - Clear prioritisation of short-, mid- and long-term change efforts relative to the results sought for each of these time frames - An understanding of bottom-line-related performance (profitability, sales/revenue growth, market share, quality, innovation and employee satisfaction) with direct links to cultural elements which may be supporting hindering these performance areas. - The development of individual leaders who can support and sustain the desired benchmarked culture. - A shared understanding, a shared language and shared expectations of culture and its implications for both individual and group results. - An understanding and trisection of culture as a business oriented, behavioural, tangible and results-oriented mechanism - as opposed to the intangible, cumbersome and often difficult to implement notions of culture (refer also Denison, 1995)
+- A benchmark against which to target change effects relative to specific desired performance - Clear prioritisation of short-, mid- and long-term change efforts relative to the results sought for each of these time frames - An understanding of bottom-line-related performance (profitability, sales/revenue growth, market share, quality, innovation and employee satisfaction) with direct links to cultural elements which may be supporting hindering these performance areas. - The development of individual leaders who can support and sustain the desired benchmarked culture. - A shared understanding, a shared language and shared expectations of culture and its implications for both individual and group results. - An understanding and trisection of culture as a business oriented, behavioural, tangible and results-oriented mechanism as opposed to the intangible, cumbersome and often difficult to implement notions of culture (refer also Denison, 1995)

-(1997) also clarified how culture strength (organisation-wide agreement about culture) to organisational performance and judged the validity of using perceived qualitative performance to predict perceived financial corporate performance.
-The study and survey methodology to examine the culture-performance link in 60 companies of industries, sizes and sects.
-The culture of each company was measured through given by employees on four culture traits - involvement, consistency, adaptability and Performance was measured through perceptions of top managers in each company regarding profitability/return-on-assets (ROA), sales/revenue growth, market share quality of products and services, product development/innovation and employee satisfaction.
+Lates to organisational performance and judged the validity of using perceived qualitative porate performance to predict perceived financial corporate performance.
+The study lised survey methodology to examine the culture-performance link in 60 companies of line industries, sizes and sects.
+The culture of each company was measured through given by employees on four culture traits - involvement, consistency, adaptability and line.
+Performance was measured through perceptions of top managers in each company regarding profitability/return-on-assets (ROA), sales/revenue growth, market share quality of products and services, product development/innovation and employee satisfaction.